The best point and shoot camera in 2024: easy to use cameras to fit every pocket

 No Raw shooting available

 It has a maximum continuous burst shooting rate of 10fps, and it can also film video in 4K.
-(The Canon PowerShot SX730 HS can be found slightly cheaper if you don't need 4K video and it still has Full HD recording.)
+(The Canon PowerShot SX730 HS can be found slightly cheaper if you don't need 4K video, and it still has Full HD recording.)
 The image quality and autofocus performance on this camera is pretty good, and overall I rate this as an excellent camera for the price.

-Read our full Canon PowerShot SX740 HS for more details
+Read more: Canon PowerShot SX740 HS review

 Best waterproof point and shoot camera